HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ```<bar chart of 02_22>```

 ### Popular Font Families
-A natural follow up to the inquiry of total number of fonts per page, is what fonts!?
-Designers tune in, because you'll now get to see if your choices are in line or not with what's popular.
+A natural follow up to the inquiry of total number of fonts per page, is: what fonts are they!?
+Designers, tune in, because you'll now get to see if your choices are in line with what's popular or not.

 ```<bar chart of 02_23>```